YIOPTOFF2001/-YIOPTOFF2001-Underrepresented-demographic-groups-project/README.md

 Some of the data visuals that may be appropriate in answering our questions include:

-1. Bar charts
+1. Column chart
-2. Pie charts
+2. 3D column
 3. Clustered column chart
-4. Horizontal bar chart
+4. Stacked column
+5. 100% stacked column
+6. 3D clustered column
+7. 3D stacked column
+8. 3D 100% stacked column

 Tools